Przewalski's horse: Captivity

 Attempts to obtain specimens for exhibit and captive breeding were largely unsuccessful until 1902, when 28 captured foals were brought to Europe.
-These, along with a small number of additional captives, would be distributed among zoos and breeding centers in Europe and the United States.
+These and a small number of additional captives would be distributed among zoos and breeding centers in Europe and the United States.
 Many facilities failed in their attempts at captive breeding, but a few programs were established.
-However, by the mid-1930s, inbreeding had caused reduced fertility and the captive population experienced a genetic bottleneck, with the surviving captive breeding stock descended from only 11 of the founder captives.
-In addition, in at least one instance the progeny of interbreeding with a domestic horse was bred back into the captive Przewalski's horse population, though recent studies have shown only minimal genetic contribution of this domestic horse to the captive population.
+However, by the mid-1930s, inbreeding had caused reduced fertility, and the captive population experienced a genetic bottleneck, with the surviving captive breeding stock descended from only 11 of the founder captives.
+In addition, in at least one instance, the progeny of interbreeding with a domestic horse was bred back into the captive Przewalski's horse population.
+However, recent studies have shown only minimal genetic contribution of this domestic horse to the captive population.

 The situation was improved when the exchange of breeding animals among facilities increased genetic diversity and there was a consequent improvement in fertility, but the population experienced another genetic bottleneck when many of the horses failed to survive World War II.
 The most valuable group, in Askania Nova, Ukraine, was shot by German soldiers during World War II occupation, and the group in the United States had died out.
 Only two captive populations in zoos remained, in Munich and in Prague, and of the 31 remaining horses at war's end, only 9 became ancestors of the subsequent captive population.
 By the end of the 1950s, only 12 individual horses were left in the world's zoos.

-In 1957, a wild-caught mare captured as a foal a decade earlier was introduced into the Ukrainian captive population.
-This would prove the last wild-caught horse, and with the presumed extinction of wild population, last sighted in Mongolia in the late 1960s, the captive population became the sole representatives of Przewalski's horse.
-Genetic diversity received a much needed boost from this new source, with the spread of her bloodline through the inbred captive groups leading to their increased reproductive success, and by 1965 there were more than 130 animals spread among thirty-two zoos and parks.
+A wild-caught mare captured as a foal a decade earlier was introduced into the Ukrainian captive population in 1957.
+This would prove the last wild-caught horse, and with the presumed extinction of the wild population, last sighted in Mongolia in the late 1960s, the captive population became the sole representatives of Przewalski's horse.
+Genetic diversity received a much-needed boost from this new source, with the spread of her bloodline through the inbred captive groups leading to their increased reproductive success, and by 1965, there were more than 130 animals spread among thirty-two zoos and parks.